 In this game we had a five-point lead, playing against a very aggressive team.
-The dealer, sitting in West, had a reputation for calling alone on almost anything.
+The dealer, sitting in East, had a reputation for calling alone on almost anything.

-I was sitting in the South seat.
-Looking at my hand, I had no way to stop a lone call.
-My only ace was in next, the suit most likely to be discarded by the dealer and then trumped.
+I was sitting in the first seat (South).
+After looking at my hand, I realized I had no way to stop a lone call.
+My only ace was in next, the suit most likely to be discarded by the dealer.
 With the score at 3 to 8, it was necessary to protect our lead.

 As it turned out, I was right about my assumption of there being a lone call.
 I had just miss-guessed whose hand it was in.

-It's much better to have the score at 5 to 8 instead of 7 to 8.
+It's much better for us to have the score at 5 to 8, not 7 to 8.
 By naming trump here, they needed at least two more hands to complete their win.
-If they were at 7, one lone hand would put them out.
-The idea is to give your team as many hands as possible to make the points necessary to complete the win.
+If they were at seven, one lone hand would put them out.
+The idea is to give your team as many chances as possible to make the points needed for a win.